goutham2027/notes/pwa/building_offline_webapps_with_service_workers/readme.md

 - The AppCache is an additional cache, not a browser default
 - Never ever ever far-future cache the manifest.

-Jake Archibald one of the main editors of the spec of specific workers
+Jake Archibald one of the main editors of the spec of service workers

 Service Workers:
 Newest of the line of web workers that were introduced in the HTML5 timeframe.